sazzad1779-dev/Life_Learning/Cloud_and_Deployment/aws.md

 - S3: Object storage for files and media.
 - RDS: Managed relational databases.
 - Lambda: Run code without managing servers.

+### Understanding AWS Fundamentals

+To effectively use AWS, you must understand its foundational concepts:
+1. Regions
+AWS operates in multiple geographical regions worldwide.
+Each region consists of one or more data centers and is designed to provide low-latency services to nearby users.

+2. Availability Zones (AZs)
+Each region includes multiple Availability Zones, which are isolated data centers.
+These zones provide high availability and fault tolerance, ensuring your application remains operational even if one zone fails.

+3. Global Network Infrastructure
+AWS has a global network of high-speed fiber connections linking its data centers.
+This infrastructure enables optimized performance, reduced latency, and better disaster recovery options.